huggingface/deep-rl-class/README.md

 - 🤖 Train agents in **unique environments** such as SnowballFight, Huggy the Doggo 🐶, and classical ones such as Space Invaders and PyBullet.
 - 💾 **Publish your trained agents in one line of code to the Hugging Face Hub**.
 But also **download powerful agents from the community**.
 - 🏆 **Participate in challenges** where you will evaluate your agents against other teams.
+- 🖌️🎨 **Learn to share your own environments made with Unity and Godot**.

 ➡️➡️➡️ Don't forget to sign up here: https://forms.gle/4bbgzs3oVZMjgDed7